NHACP-IF/NHACP-specification/nhacp-specification.md

 implementation (values in the range of 45-90 seconds are typical, and a network adapter may choose to expose this as a configuration option).
 A timeout value of 0xffffffff is invalid and MUST result in an EINVAL error.

-If the O_DGRAM flag is specified, a UDP connection will be established.
-Otherwise, a TCP connection will be established.

 If the host is unreachable for any reason, the network adapter SHOULD return an EUNREACH error.
 If the network peer refuses the connection, the server